What is my responsibility as a CMD?

-International candidates who practice outside the US only are eligible to sit for the exam if they have completed the equivalent requirements outlined.
-Candidates are required to provide a foreign equivalency evaluation from accepted providers demonstrating completion of a minimum of Bachelor of Science degree in Radiation Therapy, Radiation Science, Radiography, Physics or Medical Physics.
+Candidates educated and practicing outside the US are eligible to sit for the CMD exam if they meet international eligibility requirements.
+Candidates are required to provide a foreign equivalency evaluation from accepted providers demonstrating (1) a minimum of Bachelor of Science degree in Radiation Therapy, Radiation Science, Radiography, Physics or Medical Physics.
 (2) a minimum grade of C or 70-79% in Anatomy and/or Physiology, Brachytherapy, Clinical Lab, Computer Technology, Cross-sectional Anatomy, Radiation Oncology, Radiation Physics, Radiobiology and Treatment Planning during Bachelor of Science degree or higher degree, certificate program or other formal non-US structured dosimetry training program, (3) completion of 1,000 clinical curriculum hours in medical dosimetry treatment planning during the Bachelor of Science degree (or higher) course of study.
 Hours for: (1) treatment delivery, (2) on the job training or (3) which the candidate received a salary are not applicable towards in-curriculum hours.

 If I fail the exam on my first attempt, can I retake the exam at the next administration?